dotnet/docs/docs/standard/io/composing-streams.md

 Each stream type reads and writes bytes from and to its given backing store.
 Streams that connect to backing stores are called *base streams*.
 Base streams have constructors with the parameters necessary to connect the stream to the backing store.
 For example, <xref:System.IO.FileStream> has constructors that specify a path parameter, which specifies how the file will be shared by processes.

-The design of the <xref:System.IO> classes provides simplified stream composing.
+The design of the <xref:System.IO> classes provides simplified stream composition.
 You can attach base streams to one or more pass-through streams that provide the functionality you want.
 You can attach a reader or writer to the end of the chain, so the preferred types can be read or written easily.

 The following code examples create a **FileStream** around the existing *MyFile.txt* in order to buffer *MyFile.txt*.
 Note that **FileStreams** are buffered by default.